luke-h1/fe-talk-2024/slides.md

 <img src="/fargo.gif" class="m-2 w-80" />

 <!--
-So now we know roughly what a feature flag is and how it might be used, you might be thinking  what's in it for me and my projects?
-So I've popped together a few examples on what you can use feature flags for
+So now we have a bit of background on feature flags, you might be thinking  what's in it for me and my projects?
+So we're going to go thru a few examples
 -->

 ---